HarryWeale/Chat-Room/README.md

 # Chat Room
-A basic chat room on Linux, essentially a group chat.<br>
+A chat room on Linux; essentially a group chat.<br>
 Users can chat anonymously, and there are join and exit messages.

 ## Usage